 The Himalaya, holding countless myth, is said to be the abode of several Hindu gods and goddess.
 But coming to the real picture… the range is the home to world’s highest and second highest peaks, Mount Everest at an altitude of 8,848 meters and Kangchenjunga at 8,586 meters.
 Covering six countries including Pakistan, Afghanistan, China, Nepal, India and Bhutan the Himalaya host several 7thosander and 8thousander peaks, explored and unexplored.
 It is also the source of many major rivers like the Ganges and Indus.

 Several expeditions into the Himalayan region over the years have also disclosed the remote lifestyle tucked in the mountains.
-The Kalash and Baltis of Pakistan; from India the Indo – Tibetan monks from the Ladakh region; Bodh, Gaddi, Gurjar, Pangwala, Jad and Swangla tribes from Himachal Pradesh; Garhwalis from Uttrakhand; Lepcha, Bhutia and Nepali tribes from Sikkim; Nyishi, Monpa, Singpho and Bugun tribes from Arunachal Pradesh… completely draws an indigenous colour of the Himalayan belt.
+The Kalash and Baltis of Pakistan; from India the Indo – Tibetan monks from the Ladakh region; Bodh, Gaddi, Gurjar, Pangwala, Jad and Swangla tribes from Himachal Pradesh; Garhwalis from Uttarakhand; Lepcha, Bhutia and Nepali tribes from Sikkim; Nyishi, Monpa, Singpho and Bugun tribes from Arunachal Pradesh… completely draws an indigenous color of the Himalayan belt.

 Moreover, the tracks snaking through the Himalaya and winding through high altitude mountain passes have been the trading routes connecting Pakistan with India and India with China, Nepal and Bhutan.
-The Karakoram Pass at 5,540 meters, Kalindikhal Pass at 5,947 meters and Phirtse La at 5,450 meters are some of the notable mountain passes those were once the ancient trading routes and now listed in top 10 trekable mountain passes in India On the other hand, the Indian Himalayan belt acquires a vast biosphere, which has led to uprise national parks and wildlife sanctuaries.
+The Karakoram Pass at 5,540 meters, Kalindikhal Pass at 5,947 meters and Phirtse La at 5,450 meters are some of the notable mountain passes those were once the ancient trading routes and now listed in top 10 trekkable mountain passes in India.
+On the other hand, the Indian Himalayan belt acquires a vast biosphere, which has led to uprise national parks and wildlife sanctuaries.

 The Hemis National Park, Nanda Devi Biosphere and Khangchendzonga National Park are some of the notable national parks in the Indian Himalayan region home to several species of animals, birds and plants.